jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-7/section-3/chapter-1.md

-+++
+---
+heading: Chapter 1
-title=  "Self-love"
+title: "Self-love"
-heading=  "Chapter 1"
+weight: 2
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/tms.jpg"
-description=  "According to Mr. Hobbes, man takes refuge in society not by any natural love for humans, but because he cannnot live easily without the aid of others" date=  2015-09-30 image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-7/section-2/chapter-4" linkbtext=  "Section 2" linkf=  "/research/smith/theory-moral-sentiments/part-7/section-3/chapter-2" linkftext=  "Chapter 2"
+description: "According to Hobbes, man takes refuge in society not by any natural love for humans, but because he cannnot live easily without the aid of others"
-+++
+---

 ## Introduction